MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-imodelobject-getkind.md

 ## -description

-TBD
+The GetKind method returns what kind of object is boxed inside the IModelObject.
+Such kind is defined by the ModelObjectKind enumeration.

 ## -parameters

 ### -param kind
+The kind of object as indicated above will be returned in this argument.

 ## -returns
 This method returns HRESULT that indicates success or failure.
+This method should not typically fail.

 ## -remarks